travelgateX/labX-graphql-benchmarks/README.md

 ## Load Generation

 # Results
 For each stack, variations of the load parameters and multiple runs are tested and the highest result is recorded.
-Detailed results are tracked at .
+Detailed results are tracked in [Google Data Studio Report](https://datastudio.google.com/open/1BBri6dUq1yHW8wgF5_1XbWmw8L6fMsqp).

 # References